 Returns a list of OPC/UA type names for the basic and list subcommands.
 Basic types are primitives (e.g. integer numbers) for which a mapping to Tcl objects is provided.
+The map subcommand returns a list of alternating node identifiers and type names suitable for array set.
 The empty subcommand requires name to be a known OPC/UA type name and produces and returns an empty value of this type, e.g. 0.0 for a floating point type.
 The nodeid subcommand returns the node identifier for the type name.
+The name subcommand is the reverse operation of the nodeid subcommand and reports the type name for node identifier in nodeid.
+The info subcommand returns detailed type information for the requested name or nodeid.
+For the command forms where a handle can be specified, this allows to deal with additional custom data types (see e.g. opcua deftypes) which where loaded into the client or server object handle.
+The builtin subcommand returns the numeric value of the data type name for primitive types of namespace zero.